 Assignment 1

-below) across at least three pairs of machines using at least two
+based protocols (as noted below) across at least three pairs of

-or a CS server to a laptop, wired or wireless, or off-campus.
+CS servers (like rho and pi), or a CS server to a laptop, wired or

 - Measure round-trip latency (RTTs) and how it varies with